 Never give up on yourself.
 YOU are the adult.
 Become an Anchor.
 You can do it and it will make a difference!

-7. Encourage and support your co-workers to see teens with a strength-based lens.
+7. Encourage and support your co-workers, friends, and family members to see teens through a strength-based lens

 Share the Web of Support with others around you and show them how easy it is to make changes in the community by Anchoring teens.